kwhitley/itty-router/README.md

 // POST /todos --> missingHandler (caught eventually by parentRouter)
 // GET /foo --> missingHandler
 ```

+A few quick caveats about nesting... each handler/router is fired in complete isolation, unaware of upstream routers.
+Because of this, base paths do **not** chain from parent routers - meaning each child branch/router will need to define its **full** path.

+However, as a bonus (from v2.2+), route params will use the base path as well (e.g. `Router({ path: '/api/:collection' })`).

 ### Middleware
 Any handler that does not **return** will effectively be considered "middleware", continuing to execute future functions/routes until one returns, closing the response.